 Whether you’re using a phone, laptop, or desktop, it might have stored those electrons in a battery for a while but originally it would have got them from a wall outlet.

-If you follow your outlet’s wires back far enough, along power lines and then high voltage lines, you’ll most likely end up at a hydroelectric dam, a windfarm, a solar farm, or a coal or nuclear plant – depending on where you live.All of a power lines in a city will generally link up and go back to the same source.
+If you follow your outlet’s wires back far enough, along power lines and then high voltage lines, you’ll most likely end up at a hydroelectric dam, a windfarm, a solar farm, or a coal or nuclear plant – depending on where you live.All the power lines in a city will generally link up and go back to the same source.

 It does this through turbines, which are like giant wheels with blades.
 Each one contains an electromagnet set up in reverse such that when they turn, they push electrons down the line.